matt-savvy/blog/posts/2024/07-14-Commit-Message-Writers-Block.md

 %{
   title: "Commit Message Writer's Block?
-Here's the Cure (Video and Cheat Sheet)",
+Here's the Cure",
   author: "Matt",
-  tags: ~w(git cheat-sheet),
+  tags: ~w(git cheat-sheet video),
   description: "One crucial setting that should be in every git config."
 }
 ---